Medicare in Idaho

 Another option for Medicare in Idaho is Medicare Advantage plans.
 Also known as Medicare Part C, these plans are when a person chooses a private insurance company to provide their Medicare coverage.
 Medicare Advantage provides additional benefits (such as dental or eye care coverage), and most offer prescription drug coverage.

-Medicare ID is a government-funded insurance program that is usually for individuals ages 65 and older and those who qualify based on disability or certain medical conditions.
+Medicare is a government-funded insurance program that is usually for individuals ages 65 and older and those who qualify based on disability or certain medical conditions.
 The Medicare and Medicaid programs were started in 1965 to provide medical coverage to those ages 65 and older.

 Over the years, Medicare has expanded in its scope, specifically to increase the availability of services to those who are disabled, have been diagnosed with end stage renal disease, or have amyotrophic lateral sclerosis (ALS).